EyasuTeshome/shifttracker/job-search/JSR-step-1-find-a-job-to-apply-for.md

 ## Description

-In this exercise, you will look for current job openings, identify those that are fit for you and select at least one that you want to apply to.
+In this exercise you will look for current job openings, identify those that are fit for you, and select at least one that you want to apply to.

 ### Why is it important to select the jobs you apply for?

-Sending bulk job applications might be the best way to find a job quickly.
-Yet, it is not always so.
-As a job searcher, you face the “quantity” versus “quality” dilemma: which jobs should you apply for? how much effort to invest in each job application?
+Sending bulk job applications might often be the best way to find a job quickly, but it is not always so.
+As a job searcher you face the “quantity” versus “quality” dilemma: which jobs should you apply for?
+How much effort to invest in each job application?

-To make an informed decision, you must:
+To make an informed decision you must:

 1. Identify the job opportunities “out there” and
 2. Analyze which ones are the best options for YOU.
 This means considering at the same time:
-    - how your knowledge, skills, and personal attributes are a good fit for the role, and
+    - How your knowledge, skills, and personal attributes are a good fit for the role, and
-    - how that specific position helps you move ahead in your professional career.
+    - How that specific position helps you move ahead in your professional career.

-Ideally, a job should help you move forward toward your goals.
-So when you find a job opportunity that does, then it’s worth it to work very carefully in each step of the job application process.
-It’s a good idea to send job applications to other openings, to increase your chances of getting a job soon, without spending so much time customizing your application materials.
+Ideally a job should help you move forward toward your goals.
+So when you find a job opportunity that does, it’s worth it to work very carefully in each step of the job application process.
+But it’s also a good idea to send job applications to other openings to increase your chances of getting a job soon without spending so much time customizing your application materials.
+It's a balancing act.

 ## Exercise